jez500/chorus/readme.md

 - Soundcloud

 ## Under the hood
-Chorus uses the following libraries:
+Chorus uses the following libraries, creds to all authors:

 - jQuery
 - backbone